sthephmaldonado/Creative-Project/README.md

 •	Run all the cells and adding my txt (PrinceProphet.txt)
 •	Generating my new Markovify text
 2. GPT-2
-•	Create a copy of train a GTP-2 text-generating model w/GPU
+•	On the same note book copy the train a GTP-2 text-generating model w/GPU
 •	Run each cell and add my new Markovify text o	Before reaching the “Generate Text From The Trained Model” section the code was changed gpt2.generate(sess, length=750, temperature=0.5, prefix="The secret to live life", nsamples=5, batch_size=5
               )
-o	Length to 750 to create the 3000 words required o	Temperature 0.5 to keep the text neutral o	Prefix so each returned text can start with a “secret”
+      o	Length to 750 to create the 3000 words required for the assignment o	Temperature 0.5 to keep the text neutral o	Prefix so each returned text can start with a “secret”

 I would like to comment that the GPT-2 part took too much time; it took me almost 3 days to generate the ending text.
 I tried terminating all my sessions, creating new files and running everything again, but I didn’t have any success, after trying and trying I opened a new copy of GPT (at night I am not sure if this influence in something) changed to safari instead of chrome and it worked, it generated a text (text below).
 I wanted to keep everything in one single notebook, but I just couldn’t, it never finished training.
 I will keep trying and if I come up with any results, I will update this part.
+**Update: Using the same notebook (Creative Project) for the entire assignment failed, it never finished training.
+I was able to only get one sample on a separate file but I couldn't save it, since I run the time again and I lost it.
+But I copy paste the results and I saved them.
+Every cell and code is in Creativeproject.ipynb.
+The saved text for the only time it finished training is under finaltext.txt *

 ### How to run the Project
 1. Open the Creative Project (ipynb) file